mein9/Fun-Fact-Generator/readme.txt

-PyWebIO required for this program to install in terminal type: pip install pywebio also needed to install pip requests like this : pip install requests
+PyWebIO and pip requests are required for this program to install in terminal type the following: pip install pywebio to install pip requests: pip install requests